 Installers will have to register with Ofgem (the scheme administrator) in order to part of and deliver through the Boiler Upgrade Scheme and to be able to access the grants on behalf of homeowners.

-You will be able to find an MCS installer (that’s the accreditation an installer will need to have to install an air source heat pump) in your area.
+You will be able to find an MCS installer (the accreditation an installer will need to have to install an air source heat pump) in your area.

 What are air source heat pumps and how do they work?